toepump/toepump.github.io/content/posts/rmpc.md

 rmpc config > ~./.config/rmpc/config.ron
 ```

-3. In the config file, just ensure that your `address` parameter matches the address you configured for `mpd`.
+3. In the config file, just ensure that your `address` parameter matches the address you configured for `mpd` so that `rmpc` can hook up to it.

+By default it uses `6600` port and the same localhost address we configured.
+So far I've not had any problems with this default.

 ```conf
 ...